olliethedumb/tbdateGenerator/README.md

 At this point you are unable to add new lines to the file, but I'm exploring that possibility.

-Full source code is available to view so you don't have to worry about any nefarious malware going on.
+Full source code is available to view through the .cpp file, so you don't have to worry about any nefarious malware going on.

 Have fun!